Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 There’s a little bit of everything here – from water sports to buzzing nightlife.
 On land, you can find tropical temples and Buddhist caves, and a wealth of delicious cuisines to tuck into.

-That and the most welcoming of locals.
-It’s obvious why Krabi’s at the top of travellers’ must-visit destinations in Thailand.
+From the culture, to the nature, to the most welcoming of locals, it’s obvious why Krabi’s at the top of travellers’ must-visit destinations in Thailand.

 1) Do the Four Island Tour

 Krabi is one of the most relaxing places ever and once you get there you’ll see exactly why.
-It can’t help it, being home to 130 gorgeous islands.
+It can’t help it, being home to 130 beautiful islands.

 One of the most epic things about Krabi is that many of its isolated beaches are accessible only by boat!

-Hop on the famous colourful long-tail boats to reach some of Thailand’s most secluded paradise islands and beaches.
+Hop on a famous colourful long tail boat to reach some of Thailand’s most secluded paradise islands and beaches on an island tour.

-The most famous tour is called the Four Island Tour which takes you to Railay, Tub Island, Chicken Island, and Poda Island.
+The most famous tour is called the Four Island Tour which takes you along the Krabi coastline to Railay Beach, Tub Island, Chicken Island, and Poda Island.
+Some tours also stop at Phra Nang Beach which has caves and cliffs.

 You never know the quality you’re going to get from these agencies though.
 If you want a guaranteed good experience, book online through the Klook website.